Loopring/loopring-web-v2/static/documents/markdown/mint_nft.md

 {
-"description": "Description of your NFT goes here", "image": "ipfs://CID of the folder of the image from point 5/imagename.jpg", "name": "Name of the NFT"
+"description": "Description of your NFT goes here", "image": "ipfs://CID of the folder of the image from point 5/imagename.jpg", "name": "Name of the NFT",
+"royalty_percentage": integer between 1 to 10
 }
 ```